Skip to main content

 Should I buy collision coverage?

 When you buy collision coverage, you are adding another coverage to your auto insurance policy.
 This will increase the premium you pay.
 However, it will help protect the equity you have in the vehicle.
-Maybe you recently purchased your vehicle and you don’t have any equity yet, collision coverage can help pay off the balanced owed on the vehicle.
-In fact, most lenders will require you have collision coverage if you lease or finance your car.
+Maybe you recently purchased your vehicle and you don’t have any equity yet, collision coverage can help pay off the balance owed on the vehicle.
+In fact, most lenders will require you to have collision coverage if you lease or finance your car.

 Over 75% of our policyholders add collision coverage to their auto policy.